jacktemme/python-challenge/README.md

       reader = csv.reader(infile)
       next(reader, None)  # skip the headers

-In the election python script the candidates that received votes was placed through a set function to return only unique value.
+In the election python script, the candidates that received votes was placed through a set function to return only unique values.
 This website was referenced for how to use this function:

    https://stackoverflow.com/questions/12897374/get-unique-values-from-a-list-in-python: